huijing/slides/28-modern-layouts/README.md

 The `repeat()` function also takes in the keywords of `auto-fit` and `auto-fill`, which are very similar.
 Both these keywords tell the browser to generate the number of tracks required based on the track list specified as the second argument.
 The minor difference is that for auto-fit, any empty tracks are collapsed.
 This becomes more evident if you're using a flexible range for track sizing.

-Here, I have asked the browser to make me columns that are at least 2.5ems wide, but can grow if free space permits.
+n this example, I have asked the browser to make me columns that are at least 2.5ems wide, but can grow if free space permits.
 With the keyword set to auto-fill, because the space can contain 8 2.5em columns, even though I didn't have enough grid items to fill up the last 2 columns, the columns are still there.

 When I change it to auto-fit, the last 2 columns are collapsed and the columns that do contain grid items grow to fill up the empty space.

-Here, I'm telling the browser that when the viewport size shrinks, I want to cap the shrink of each column at 10ems but if there's extra space, grow all my columns equally.
-By using `auto-fill` (or `auto-fit`), the browser will calculate how many columns fulfil my requirement.
+For this example, I'm telling the browser that when the viewport size shrinks, I want to cap the shrink of each column at 10ems but if there's extra space, grow all my columns equally.
+By using auto-fill (or auto-fit), the browser will calculate how many columns fulfil my requirement.
 When the viewport size changes, the number of columns will decrease or increase until everything fits.

 And because the maximum value is a flexible unit, if there is an excess of space, like 6ems worth, all the columns will grow equally to fill up that extra space.
 And not a single media query needed to be written.